TL;DR

 Current State

-The prototype is in structured user testing with Revenue Controllers, Risk sessions planned next.
+This is a WIP and the prototype is in structured user testing with with different user groups.
 The north star: turn a multi-hour daily review into minutes — AI does the heavy lifting, humans review and make the final call.

 You may also like